adetaylor/browser-learning/docs/exercise1c.md

 `python3 src/server/http_server.py`

-(Or run it from IDLE just like you did the browser.)
+(Or, on Windows, run it from IDLE just like you did the browser.)

 Then use the browser to visit (exactly):